FACT CHECK: Foreign Interference And 'Opposition Research' Are Not The Same

 Are they the same thing?
 Is foreign interference just a kind of "oppo research," as Trump said in an interview with ABC?

 THE SHORT ANSWER: No. Oppo research is part of politics.
-But the law prohibits American political campaigns from taking information or anything else of value from foreigners.
+But the law prohibits American political campaigns from taking "a contribution or donation of money or any other thing of value" from foreigners.
+The ban isn't limited to money, as Justice Department investigators wrote.

-THE LONG ANSWER: Trump told ABC News that, essentially, every political candidate is willing to accept information that could be of us against an opponent.
+THE LONG ANSWER: Trump told ABC News that, essentially, every political candidate is willing to accept information that could be of use against an opponent.

 "You go and talk honestly to congressmen, they all do it.
 They always have.
 And that's the way it is.
 It's called 'oppo research,' " he said.